LSilent/quick2d-engine/README.md

-# quick2d - The best of Game Engine for 2D Games
+# quick2d - The 2D Game Engine based on cocos2d-x

 It is based on [cocos2d-x](https://github.com/cocos2d/cocos2d-x)[version 3.9], but remove 3D and other features.
 It works on iOS,OS X,Android and Windows.